souavaj/Virtual-Piano/README.md

-This project is to create an interactive virtual piano which wav file of music notes will need to be download in order for the play back music notes to work.
+This project aims to create an interactive virtual piano.
+For the playback feature to work properly, users will need to download WAV files of music notes.

+To play a sound, users can press the following keys:

+**Black keys (18 keys):**
-It is for user to press the following keys to play a sound: black keys (18 keys) - f1, f2, f3, f4, f5, f6, f7, f8, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0
+F1, F2, F3, F4, F5, F6, F7, F8, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0
-white keys (26 keys) - a, b, c, d, e, f, g, h, i, j, k, l, m, n, o, p, q, r, s, t, u, v, w, x, y, z

-Packages used are pygame and tkinter.
+**White keys (26 keys):**
+A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z

+The project utilizes the Pygame and Tkinter packages.